-Before dive into what are the IVF treatment failure reasons, let's get to know What is IVF and what are the step to be taken in IVF process.
+Before dive into what are the IVF treatment failure reasons, let's get to know What is IVF and what are the steps to be taken in IVF process.

-Read When IVF Fails and Explanation IVF Failure by word of IVF Specialist doctor.
+Read When IVF Fails and Explanation of IVF Failure by word of IVF Specialist doctor.